ctz/ctz.github.com/_posts/2014-01-07-openssl-rand-api.md

-This would be fine, except *nothing could reasonably provide this uniqueness guarantee*: instead, any two *n* byte sequences will be non-unique with probability <em>256 <sup>-n</sup></em>, just as you'd expect from a source uniformly distributed bytes.
+This would be fine, except *nothing could reasonably provide this uniqueness guarantee*: instead, any two *n* byte sequences will be non-unique with probability <em>256 <sup>-n</sup></em>, just as you'd expect from a source of uniformly distributed bytes.

 ***